Bill Sharman: Legacy and honors

+Executive career

-As Lakers general manager, Sharman built the 1980 and 1982 NBA championship teams, and as Lakers president he oversaw the 1985, 1987, and 1988 NBA championship teams.
+As Lakers general manager, Sharman built the 1980 and 1982 NBA championship teams, and as Lakers president he oversaw the 1985, 1987, and 1988 NBA championship teams after naming West his successor as GM in 1982.
 Sharman retired from the Lakers front office in 1991 at age 65.

+In the 1971–72 season, Sharman suffered a vocal cord injury while coaching that never fully healed.
+In 1988, he spent a year in total silence, but a medical procedure that involved crushing a vocal cord left his voice permanently strained, making it an effort for him to speak.
+The voice problems later limited his ability to function as an executive.

 Sharman was the author of two books, Sharman on Basketball Shooting and The Wooden-Sharman Method: A Guide to Winning Basketball with John Wooden and Bob Selzer.

-The gymnasium at Porterville High School is named after him.
 After his former basketball team the Los Angeles Jets dissolved in 1962, he sued to enforce his employment contract with the Jets, culminating in the case Sharman v.
 Longo (1967) 249 Cal.App.2d 948.